Eerste Divisie: Champions

 4 SV SVV (SVV) and Drecht Steden 79 (DS '79) merged into SVV/Dordrecht'90.
 Now FC Dordrecht.

 Playoffs

 Promotion

-aA Jong (reserve) team can become the champion.
-But they cannot promote, the direct promotion or the playoff ticket will then be given to the next non-Jong team in the table.
+aA Jong (reserve) team can become the champion, but they cannot be promoted; the direct promotion or the play-off ticket will then be given to the next highest non-Jong team in the table.

 Round 1

 Round 1 will be played against lower-ranked teams, in both pools (Pool A or Pool B).

-Winner Round 1 will compete in the semi-finals against the number 17th or 16th from the Eredivisie.
+The Round 1 winners will compete in the semi-finals against the number 16th from the Eredivisie.

 Semi-finals

 In both pools of the semi-finals, there are two matches played (Match A and Match B).